jose-reyes-9/wshs-amplified/_posts/2017-03-05-flexible-flex.markdown

 <!-- Mr. Greenfield quote -->
 <blockquote>I do allow my students to flex out based on their current performance in my class.
 Obviously a student who is struggling in class needs to be in the flex period to use that time to catch up.</blockquote>

-<p>She also mentions a small tutoring program that runs during FLEX specifically for math students.</p>
+<p>He also mentions that the math honors society, a small tutoring program that runs during FLEX specifically for math students, has seen promising results.</p>

 <!-- Quote continued -->
 <blockquote>Our tutors are strong math students and provide assistance to other students in the senior lounge during flex periods.
 Students are able to flex into the senior lounge from any of their classes just like the normally would, only they are flexing in to get help from a peer and not a teacher.</blockquote>

-<p>She claims,</p>
+<p>He claims,</p>

 <blockquote>This has been a great success this year and is something I would like to see implemented on a much larger scale down the road.</blockquote>

-<p>This is a way students can help other students and learn to grow from one another.
-This further helps develope relationships between students as well as create a sense of security through empathy.</p>
+<p>This is a way students can collaborate to learn and grow from one another.
+This further helps develop relationships between students and assists in creating a sense of security through empathy.</p>

 <!-- Ms. Dobson quote -->
 <p>Ms. Dobson, the teacher for the deaf and hard of hearing, states</p>